mmacy/cosmos-python-prototype/doc/doc_guidance.md

 # Document your SDK

-Documentation is important.
+Documentation is critical.
 Often cited by customers as one of their top criterion when evaluating an SDK, complete and current documentation can enable a successful customer that builds a product using your service and espouses the merits of your SDK to colleagues and others.

 Or, if your documentation is incomplete or out of date, it can hinder their progress, prevent adoption of your SDK and service, and result in negative public reviews.